---by Dail Singleton, PhD

 Some Details --- Analysis:

 The Digital Analytics programs have all been written in one version or the other of Borland's Pascal, as I find this to be the quickest and best general purpose language for PC's.
 Borland Delphi Pascal provides a well-known, powerful, and heavy-duty RAD (Rapid Application Development) environment for Microsoft Windows, but I have standardized on an older version of it.
 As I have explained in discussing DMSolver, Free Pascal is compatible with Borland Pascal and lets me provide at zero cost a compiler to users without having to worry about users encountering the many version changes (always incompatible with each other) and complexities of Delphi.
 (There are also complexities and version changes with the Free Pascal, but I can always distribute a free copy.)

 In Feb.
 1990, mechanical and aerospace engineer Peter R. Payne adopted EDTECH for his technical graphing needs.
 This led immediately to a long-term consulting relationship, active primarily from 1990 through 1997, with his firm, Payne Associates, Inc., and later Payne Dynafoils, Inc. of Severna Park, Maryland.
-The relationship unfortunately changed after Peter's death in late 1997, when company goals changed, and now (2007), the company no longer exists.
+The relationship unfortunately changed after Peter's death in late 1997, when company goals changed, and the company no longer exists since 2007.

 Almost all this consulting was done remotely with transfer of information by modem between Texas and Maryland, even before the internet became popular.